-3.5.5 Precinct 4 - City Reach
+3.6.5 Precinct 4 - City Reach

-The City Reach Precinct is a vibrant, contemporary entertainment, leisure and dining destination developed around the Waterfront Promenade within the CBD.
+The City Reach Precinct is a vibrant, contemporary entertainment, leisure and dining destination developed around the Waterfront Promenade and significant heritage buildings within the CBD.

 The City Wharf, Pedestrian Plaza and pedestrian and cycle bridge form the centrepiece of the precinct and link the existing Flinders Street East and Palmer Street strips to each other.
 The City Wharf location and character of the public realm celebrates the area's historic role as the city's port.